google-site-verification=ZLcPltAq6Squr3Y1qHa0pGUzUhEJ5pyLCd_ZMn9Uh-o

 • Conduct an ecological audit.
 Are the wildlife populations on the corporate grounds healthy and diverse?
 Maintaining biodiversity and encouraging food chains economically controls pest levels.
 Often, wildlife mass deaths, such as fish kills from watershed contamination or bird strikes on windows, are both preventable and make the grounds unsanitary!
 Finding more sensitive wildlife usually indicates a healthier area.

 Many of the above listed problems extend from bad habits formed in the mid-twentieth century.
 The public is ever more attuned to these practices’ deficiencies.
 Why would a company stay with antiquated landscaping techniques when both modern science and “Mother Nature” prove that better, sustainable techniques exist?
-Finding the right commercially available species is easier than ever with resources such as the Plant Lists for Professionals; this list is for Northern Virginia but others like it are regionally available.
+Finding the right commercially available species is easier than ever with resources such as the Commercial Landscaping Guide and the Plant Lists for Professionals; this list is for Northern Virginia but others like it are regionally available.
 If grounds maintenance is outsourced, why would you allow those workers to make your property look behind the times?
 How can corporations call themselves “innovative,” “cutting edge,” and “global leaders” while keeping overrated weeds and employing archaic landscaping techniques on their front yard for all of the world to see?
 Analyzing the long-term cost-benefits, ecologically friendly approaches are more advantageous.
 Investing in an environmental policy that incorporates native-based landscaping is a way you can exhibit your progressive leadership.
 One would especially hope to see healthcare institutions, biotech/high-tech companies, and life science industries demonstrate commitment towards a healthy community—a thriving land.

 Thank you for your time and reflection upon your corporate environmental stewardship policies.
 Please feel free to explore the resources on this website, www.grsykes.com, for further information.